kangas71/configuration/OpenVPN_PiHole Setup.md

-# Pi-Hole DNS AD Blocking via openVPN connections.
+# Pi-Hole DNS AD Blocking via OpenVPN.

 This is a quick and dirty guide on setting up ad blocking via openVPN and Pi-Hole.
 Once you set this up, you'll enjoy a secure VPN connection with ad blocking to your home network while connected to open WiFi networks.